azt3k/bonethug/README.md

 **Initialise local DB**

-*Creates a user and a database on your local mysql db server and applies the appropriate permissions*
+*Uses the local mysql client to create a user and a database according to the settings in your config/cnf.yml file*

 `thug init-local-db {development|staging|production}`